 An employee who does not qualify for paid parental leave may use any other leave that is available to the employee in accordance with District leave policies.

-Unpaid Parental Leave
+Unpaid Leave (KRS 161.770)

 On written request, the parent of a newborn or the employee who adopts a child or children shall be granted unpaid leave of absence not to exceed the remainder of the school year in which the birth or placement occurs.
 Thereafter, leave may be extended in increments of no more than one (1) year.